Authority and Responsibility

 Utility gloves may be decontaminated for re-use if the integrity of the glove is not compromised.
 Utility gloves shall be discarded if they are cracked, peeling, torn, punctured, or if they exhibit other signs of deterioration or when their ability to function as a barrier is compromised.

 Gloves shall be removed prior to exiting the laboratory and before touching public objects such as telephones, elevator buttons, or door handles to avoid cross contamination.

-When performing procedures that are likely to generate splashes, spray, spatter, or droplets of blood or other potentially infectious materials, protective eyewear such as goggles, glasses, or face shields shall be worn to protect the eyes.
+When performing procedures that are likely to generate splashes, spray, spatter, or droplets of blood or OPIM, protective eyewear such as goggles, glasses, or face shields shall be worn to protect the eyes.

 Face shields can be used to protect from splashes to the nose and mouth in addition to the eyes.